 Dr. William Skeens is a physician who specializes in general internal medicine and geriatrics (elderly care).
 Dr. Skeens is a graduate of Marshall University, Joan C. Edwards School of Medicine.
 He is affiliated with Huntington VA Medical Center.

-Dr. Thomas Savory's specialties are general internal medicine and geriatrics (elderly care).
-Dr. Savory graduated from the University of Michigan Medical School.
+Dr. Thomas Savory's medical specialty is general internal medicine and geriatrics (elderly care).
+Dr. Savory studied medicine at the University of Michigan Medical School.

 Conditions / Treatments

 Medicare Patient Ethnicity